 Hire a car: as well as schlepping dive gear around, you’ll probably want to explore the interior and go to the supermarket.
-Last time I was there, there were two reliable operators.
-You can pick up the car at the airport on arrival and drop it off when you depart.
+We can arrange for you to pick up the car at the airport on arrival and drop it off when you depart.

 There is plenty to keep any non-divers busy for a few days.
 Here are a few ideas which you can research according to where your interests lie:

 - Bird watching: the island’s endemic birds are world famous.
 Twitchers visit from all over to see the Christmas Island frigates, Abbott’s boobies and the beautiful Golden Bosun.

 - Caves: The Grotto is a beautiful place for a cool dip and the stalagmites and stalactites of Daniel Roux cave are worth the climb.